Pammix86/mws-restaurant-stage-1/README.md

 ### What to Start?

-1. Build app to dist directory:

-    Run  `gulp dist`

-2. Start webserver to test the App:
+1. Start webserver to test the App:

     Run   `gulp webserver `